Paul Avis: Systematic theology

 Avis' first major excursion into systematic theology was The Methods of Modern Theology (1986), which analysed theological methodology in Friedrich Schleiermacher, Albrecht Ritschl, Karl Barth, Wolfhart Pannenberg, Paul Tillich, F.R.Tennant, Bernard Lonergan, and Karl Rahner.
 Although all his publications contain systematic theology, this is most obviously the case with God and the Creative Imagination.
 It is an instance of what Williams calls Avis's "wide-ranging" theological approach, that Avis took the burden of stepping back for a while from his theological specialisation to articulate his understanding of the basis of any theological enterprise, namely how we know God and God's revelation.
 According to Avis, the Christian understanding of God and the world is rooted in the 'creative imagination', by which Avis means a "symbolic realism" with emphasis on both terms.
 The character of the Christian faith is symbolic in that it does not describe reality unequivocally, but it is realist in that all its metaphors, symbols and myths converge on the reality of God.
 Based upon a participatory ontology, Avis offers an alternative to both an "objective" or "literal" approach to the truth of the Christian faith and a liberal "mere metaphor" discourse.
 His study in theological method entitled In Search of Authority: Anglican Theological Method from the Reformation to the Enlightenment (Bloomsbury/T&T Clark, 2014), was intended as the first of three volumes on the validity of Anglican theology, with special reference to the issue of the sources of authority in theological method.
+The second volume was Theology and the Enlightenment: A Critical Enquiry into Enlightenment Theology and its Reception (Bloomsbury/T&T Clark, 2023) which majors on Anglican writing in the Enlightenment context.

 Ecclesiology

-Most of Avis's work can be classified as ecclesiology: the study of the essence and structure of the Christian church.
+Most of Avis's work can be classified as ecclesiology: the study of the essence and structure of the Christian Church.
 The emphasis is either on the historical background (as in Anglicanism and the Christian Church), or on the identity of Anglicanism amidst the Christian churches and contemporary society (as in The Anglican Understanding of the Church; Church, State and Establishment; The Identity of Anglicanism and The Vocation of Anglicanism), or on ecumenism and ecumenical consensus theology (as in Ecumenical Theology and the Elusiveness of Doctrine; Christians in Communion; Reshaping Ecumenical Theology and Reconciling Theology).
 His editor's introduction to The Oxford Handbook of Ecclesiology, which he has edited, summarises his understanding of ecclesiology as a theological discipline.
 He is currently at work on a multi-volume personal project under the general title Theological Foundations of the Christian Church, the first volume being Jesus and the Church, 2021 (see bibliography below).
 Avis's view on the identity of the Anglican churches will be treated separately below.